Gang violence in the Glass City has some Toledoans living in fear.

 "If I can change and the other guys that I consider as tough as I was, even tougher, can change a lot of these guys out here that's playin' gangster - oh, absolutely they can change," said Knighten.

-Caption Brad Weis, who ran the Toledo Police Gang Task Force for 8 years, says TPD is working to reinforce that point.
+Captain Brad Weis, who ran the Toledo Police Gang Task Force for 8 years, says TPD is working to reinforce that point.

 "The main message is the violence is not going to be tolerated within the city," said Weis.
 "You're choosing the wrong direction.
 There's a lot better issues, a lot better ways to make your life better."